Diagrammatic expansion for the mutual-information rate in the realm of limited statistics: Results: Moba-MIRA, a robust method to compute the MIR

-To establish our notation, we formally state our task: given a vector $\boldsymbol{n}=\left(n_{1},\dots,n_{k}\right)$ of spike counts recorded for the duration of $k=\frac{\Delta t}{\dt}$ time bins, depending on some other variable (e.g. a stimulus), which is identically repeated $N_{\mathrm{rep}}$ times, we want to estimate the probability distribution $P\left(\boldsymbol{n}\right)$ and the corresponding entropy $S$.
+Given a vector $\boldsymbol{n}=\left(n_{1},\dots,n_{k}\right)$ of spike counts recorded for the duration of $k=\frac{\Delta t}{\dt}$ time bins, depending on some other variable (e.g. a stimulus), which is identically repeated $N_{\mathrm{rep}}$ times, we want to estimate the probability distribution $P\left(\boldsymbol{n}\right)$ and the corresponding entropy $S$.
 We formalize the separation between statistics of the single bins, which we treat exactly, and the correlations between then, which we treat on a pairwise level, by making the following ansatz: